-Welcome to my faculty website at MiraCosta College.
-It is here that you will find information about the classes that I teach, as well as resources on graphic design.
+Welcome to my faculty Website at MiraCosta College.
+It is here that you will find information about the classes that I teach, as well as resources on graphic design and Web development.

 My goal is to give students a foundation in design principles, creative thinking and conceptual problem solving techniques in order to integrate them with the technology of electronic media so that they may generate ideas and concepts for communication programs.
 Graphic design is a form of communication which combines words and images into messages that are visually attractive, connect with people on intellectual and emotional levels, and provide them with relevant information.
 As a result, graphic design identifies problems, provides instruction, clarifies information, and convinces viewers to do something.
 Students will learn to create intelligent and thought provoking designs in order to communicate complex ideas in a simple and effective manner.
 It is my hope that with these skills, students will contribute to the cultural force of visual communication through their singular vision of design.